NMN vs NR: Which NAD+ Precursor Is Better? (2026 Data)

 Disclosure: YourHealthier sells NMN supplements.
 We do not sell NR.
 This article compares both compounds based on published clinical evidence regardless of which one we carry.
 We cite the 2026 head-to-head trial, which found no significant difference between them, and present NR's advantages (larger evidence base, CD38 inhibition) alongside NMN's strengths (dose-response data, functional outcome trials).
 See our Editorial Policy for how we research and write.

-⚠️ These statements have not been evaluated by the Food and Drug Administration.
+This statement has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
-Consult your healthcare provider before starting any supplement, especially if you are pregnant, nursing, under 18, or taking medication.
+This article is for informational purposes only and is not intended as medical advice.

-Sources verified: All PubMed citations and external references in this article were last verified on April 28, 2026.
+Sources verified: All PubMed citations and external references in this article were last verified onJune 13, 2026.

 Disclosure: YourHealthier manufactures and sells the supplements discussed in this article.
 All health claims are based on published peer-reviewed research cited above.
 We earn revenue from product sales linked in this article.